KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 7.  press on Show at startup and then close thunderkit window.
 8. Try open Assets/StorageBox/StorageBox Asset (Blue box) it should now show settings for the prefab example Component: Prefab(Script) Prefab Name: StorageBox.
     * If it does not redo the [Thunderkit](#steps-to-import-game-scripts)
+9. Now unzip the removed plugins folder from before.
 9. Up top you have shortcuts to action and select mod to execute
     If no alternetive is shown when clicked on the list:
 ![](/assets/images/unity_selectmod.png)